PCMDI/input4MIPs_CVs/docs/contributing.md

 `Database/input-data/pmount` contains a number of JSON files.
-Each file contains information about one file from the actual files in the input4MIPs project.
+Each file contains information about one file from the raw netCDF files in the input4MIPs project.
-The actual files are stored elsewhere.
+The raw netCDF files are stored elsewhere.
 The database entries are managed using the scripts in `scripts/pmount-database-generation`.
 See `scripts/pmount-database-generation/README.md`